Frequently Asked Questions

 Most importantly, we want you to share your story – tell them about your greatest joys as a parent and where you need or have needed support.
-When you arrive in DC, we will hold a training to give you tips and suggested message points to help explain why Congress must #ThinkBabiesAndAct by investing in the first three years of our children’s lives.
+As we get closer to Strolling Thunder, we will hold a training to give you tips and suggested message points to help explain why Congress must Think Babies and Act by investing in the first three years of our children’s lives.

 What is the schedule for Strolling Thunder?

-Tuesday, May 5
+Tuesday, May 18

-Will I book my own travel?
+Will I book my own meetings with Members of Congress?

-Will the hotel and itinerary be baby-friendly?
+Will the meeting timeframes be baby-friendly?

 What if I’m not currently active on social media?

 That’s OK!
-What better reason to start tweeting than to tell your Members of Congress why they need to #ThinkBabiesAndAct?
-As part of Strolling Thunder, we ask that participants actively share their travels and experience on social media.
+What better reason to start tweeting than to tell your Members of Congress why they need to Think Babies and Act?
+As part of Strolling Thunder, we ask that participants actively share their experiences on social media.
 We’ll provide some simple tips to help you set up an account if needed, share photos, and connect with your Members of Congress as well as other participants and supporters across the country.
-Whether you prefer Twitter, Facebook, Instagram, or another platform, we need your help to share the #ThinkBabiesAndAct message before, during, and after your trip.
+Whether you prefer Twitter, Facebook, Instagram, or another platform, we need your help to share the Think Babies message before, during, and after the event.